MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 :::moniker range=">=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Build an iOS app with Xamarin on macOS.
+Use this task in a pipeline to build an iOS app with Xamarin on macOS.
+For more information, see the [Xamarin guidance](/azure/devops/pipelines/ecosystems/xamarin) and [Sign your app during CI](/azure/devops/pipelines/apps/mobile/app-signing).
 <!-- :::editable-content-end::: -->

 :::moniker-end